OPS-E2E-PPE/VBA-Docs/Language/Concepts/Getting-Started/using-ifthenelse-statements.md

 keywords: vbcn6.chm1076684
 f1_keywords:
 - vbcn6.chm1076684
-ms.prod: office
 ms.assetid: 5b138720-aad6-df90-305e-72adb644d7dd
 ms.date: 12/26/2018
-localization_priority: Priority
+ms.localizationpriority: high
 ---

 # Using If...Then...Else statements

-You can use the **[If...Then...Else](../../reference/user-interface-help/ifthenelse-statement.md)** statement to run a specific [statement](../../Glossary/vbe-glossary.md#statement) or a block of statements, depending on the value of a condition. **If...Then...Else** statements can be nested to as many levels as you need.
+Use the **[If...Then...Else](../../reference/user-interface-help/ifthenelse-statement.md)** statement to run a specific [statement](../../Glossary/vbe-glossary.md#statement) or a block of statements, depending on the value of a condition. **If...Then...Else** statements can be nested to as many levels as you need.

 However, for readability, you may want to use a **[Select Case](../../reference/user-interface-help/select-case-statement.md)** statement rather than multiple levels of nested **If...Then...Else** statements.